soloidx/test_ml_task/README.md

 - Code running time including images and model downloading and model inference
 - Top 3 results from the model's output per image
 - Proper logging for essential and debug info if necessary
-- Finished work has to be pushed to github and shared with @swoc and @hrastas
+- Finished work has to be pushed to GitHub and shared with @swoc and @hrastas

 Bonus

 - Unit tests with Mocked images and model data (possible to run without internet)
-- Analyse the bottlenecks in your implementation, and report options for improving upon them.
+- Analyze the bottlenecks in your implementation, and report options for improving upon them.
 - Implement your solution using Docker and Kubernetes for the infrastructure layer.
 The configuration should scale out: adding machines should reduce latency

 # Local setup

+## Local development setup

 1. Install Python 3
-2. Install requirements `pip install -r requirements.txt`
+2. Install poetry `pip install poetry`
+3. Install the poetry Dependencies `poetry install`
+4. Activate the poetry environment `poetry shell`
-3. Run the code `python classifier.py
+5. Run the code `python run_standalone.py`

+## Docker setup

+1. Install Docker
+2. Build the image `docker build -t test_ml`
+3. Run the image `docker run test_ml python run_standalone.py`
+4. TBD: run as a client - serve infraestructure

 gl;hf